-Well they have release a statement and this went throughout the major newspapers and websites stating the below and this is dated the 29th Sept 2017.
-As an add on as of today 2nd Oct 2017, the airport is open, all flights between Australia and Bali are operating as normal, fast boats to the Gili islands are as per schedule, Seminyak is buzzing, beach is busy at sunset and the restaurants are all packed and a friend told me that the queues getting into Bali at immigration are as long as usual.
-For want of a better word it seems as though it’s business as usual.
+Well they have released a statement and this went throughout the major newspapers and websites stating the below and this is dated the 29th Sept 2017.
+As an ad on as of today 2nd Oct 2017, the airport is open, all flights between Australia and Bali are operating as normal, fast boats to the Gili islands are as per schedule, Seminyak is buzzing, the beach is busy at sunset and the restaurants are all packed and a friend told me that the queues getting into Bali at immigration are as long as usual.
+For want of a better word, it seems as though it’s business as usual.

 Who is safe?

 Kuta is 70km’s from Mount Agung